jonas4climate/honeybee-colony-abm/README.md

 ## JS server visualization

 Mesa's [visualization module](https://mesa.readthedocs.io/en/latest/apis/visualization.html) provides functionality for animated simulation of the model.
 To run the simulation, open the terminal in the root directory of this repo and run `mesa runserver`.
 This starts the `run.py` file, which opens the server.
 This uses `simple_continuous_canvas.js` and `SimpleContinuousModule.py` under the hood which are used to visualize Mesa's [ContinuousSpace](https://mesa.readthedocs.io/en/latest/apis/space.html#mesa.space.ContinuousSpace) grid.
+By default, the settings of the server refers to the clustering experimentation setup.
+Other sliders and parameters to vary can be adjusted in the server folder.

 ## Reproducing the experiments